jacob-y/django-clean-architecture/modules/Domain/Models/README.md

-The `Plugin` folder contains interfaces for the database, to be implemented in `Application/ModelAdaptor`.
+The `Model` folder contains interfaces for the persistence layer, to be implemented in `Application/ModelAdaptor`.

-To be completed later.